 - To recognise and understand issues concerning the environment and sustainable development

 At Woodcocks’ Well CE (VA) Primary School we ensure that teaching is of high standard and that the curriculum taught within geography is progressive, ensuring objectives from the National Curriculum are met.
 Geography is taught on a 2 year rolling programme in Key Stage One, Lower Key Stage Two and Upper Key Stage Two.
-A new topic is introduced at the start of every term and teachers ensure that geography lessons are explicit and given the same status as core subjects to enable children to experience a broad and balanced curriculum.
+A new topic is introduced at the start of every other half term and teachers ensure that geography lessons are explicit and given the same status as core subjects to enable children to experience a broad and balanced curriculum.

 At Woodcocks’ Well CE (VA) Primary School, we use a variety of teaching and learning styles in our Geography lessons.
 We use whole-class teaching methods and we combine these with enquiry-based research activities.
 We encourage children to ask as well as answer geographical questions.

 Geography lessons may involve: